ilmax/site/content/posts/k3s-raspberry-dns/index.md

 ### Providers

 A provider identifies the external service where your DNS zone lives, that's where ExternalDNS synchronizes the DNS records.
-There are a lot of supported providers: Google Cloud DNS, AWS Route 53, AzureDNS, CloudFlare, GoDaddy and even Pi-hole just to name a few.
+There are a lot of supported providers: Google Cloud DNS, AWS Route 53, AzureDNS, CloudFlare, GoDaddy, and even Pi-hole just to name a few.

 Each provider implementation comes with its stability levels, the one I'm interested in, CloudFlare, has a **beta** stability level which is defined as: